Cameron-Ord/Cameron-Ord/README.md

 # Hi there! 👋
-I'm just a guy that programs in C for fun.
+I'm just a guy that programs in C/C++

-I'm prototyping/reworking a bunch of stuff so it's hidden until I feel like they are atleast halfway ready
+Interested in webdev and game dev